brandur/sorg/content/drafts/postgres-atomicity.md

 multi-client support!

-Unfortunately, the new implementation is immediately plagued by problems that are especially noticeable when two clients are trying to access data around the same time.
+Unfortunately, the new implementation is immediately plagued by problems that seem to especially apparent when two clients are trying to access data around the same time.
 One opens the CSV file, reads, modifies, and writes some data, but that change is immediately clobbered by another client trying to do the same.

 !fig src="/assets/postgres-atomicity/csv-database.svg" caption="Data loss from contention between two clients."